-Deenesh Seedoyal is the Chief Financial Officer of the Attitude Group.
-He joined Attitude in July 2008 and was appointed Executive Director in 2010.
-Over the years, he has gained significant executive experience in the field of corporate transactions and financial reporting.
-He is a Fellow member of the Association of Chartered Certified Accountants and holds a membership of The Institute of Hospitality UK.
+Deenesh Seedoyal is a Fellow member of the Association of Chartered Certified Accountants and holds a membership of The Institute of Hospitality UK.
 He is also a registered member of the Mauritius Institute of Professional Accountants and the Mauritius Institute of Directors.